 - The plaintiffs appoint a lead plaintiff who will take responsibility for leading the case.

 - These lawsuits save a considerable time in court.

 - After the class action suit is completed, each plaintiff may receive the settlement in the form of cash or service or any other benefit.

 Class action lawsuits are a collective measure to resolve similar cases speedily.
-It helps to give justice to even those who don’t have financial resources to lead the case.
+It helps to give justice to even those who don’t have the financial resources to lead the case.
 It also becomes an easy route for the defendant to face all such issues in one go.

 This is a guide to Class Action Lawsuits.
-Here we also discuss the definition, working, and example of Class Action Lawsuits along with advantages and disadvantages.
+Here we also discuss the definition, working, and example of Class Action Lawsuits along with their advantages and disadvantages.
 You may also have a look at the following articles to learn more –